SMITHsharon/weatherAppAPI/readme.md

 # NSS Weather App API

 ### Project Description
+## Part 1
 This exercise sends an API request to [OpenWeatherMap](http://openweathermap.org/API) using as primary parameter the five-digit zip code entered by the user.
 When the user clicks the `Show Current Weather` button, the current weather for the specified location displays as well as additional buttons for forecast options.
 Clicking one of these buttons initiates another `ajax` call to the OpenWeatherMap for forecast information, which then displays in a table format.

+## Part 2
+For Part 2, a user log-in screen displays on launch.
+Upon displaying forecasts the user has the option to save a selected day's forecast, and can click to view all saved forecasts.
+When saved forecasts are displayed the user can delete any selected forecast from the list.
+The saved forecasts are stored in firebase.
+Adding and deleting records to firebase are made via `ajax` statements to `POST` and `DELETE` respectively.

 #### Weather App API on Launch // PART 1
 ![Weather App API on Launch](https://raw.githubusercontent.com/SMITHsharon/weatherAppAPI/screens/screens/Weather%20App%20on%20Launch.png)